yandexdataschool/Practical_RL/week03_model_free/crawler_and_pacman/seminar_py2/README.md

+# Disclaimer
+This assignment is not supported now.
+You can do it at your own risk.

 _this assignment borrows code from awesome [cs188](http://ai.berkeley.edu/project_overview.html)_ This homework assignment works on __python2 only__.
 If you stick to py3, consider seminar_alternative.
 Or just install it for this homework alone and remove afterwards.